mz256/ashrae/script_version/README.md

-A collection of scripts to run the analysis pipelines more seamlessly.
+A collection of scripts to run the analysis pipelines more seamlessly (work in progress).

 ## LightGBM models